-Wyncroft = Dialog Change
+Wyncroft = Dialogue Change

 Jim Lester and Daun Page are changing people’s perception of Michigan wine.
-For too long, the dialog around the great wine regions of the world has skipped over Michigan.
+For too long, the dialogue around the great wine regions of the world has skipped over Michigan.
 Revelations come from tasting, and Wyncroft’s wines prove that Southwest Michigan has a great and wonderful, yet undiscovered, wine potential.
 The husband and wife team are producing profound wines with a French sensibility.
 We’re proud to tell their narrative and break all preconceived notions of Michigan wine.

 Many people are misguided about Michigan’s vine growing potential.
 Michigan has a prosperous history of producing peaches, cherries, apples and Concord grapes—all clues that vinifera grapes would thrive as well.